robcarney/HackerRankProblems/README.md

 # HackerRankProblems
 Practicing my coding chops with some HackerRank problems.
+All done in Java as of yet.